-Development will not be permitted if it is likely to cause loss of amenity or impact on public health or other unacceptable environmental impacts through:

-- i. air pollution (including odours or particulate emissions);

-- ii. pollution of surface, underground, coastal waters or other watercourses;

-- iii. noise or vibration;

-- iv. light intrusion; or

-- v. land contamination.
+- 1. Development will not be permitted if it is likely to cause loss of amenity or impact on public health or other unacceptable environmental impacts through: - a. air pollution (including odours or particulate emissions); - b. pollution of surface, underground, coastal waters or other watercourses; - c. noise or vibration; - d. light intrusion, both generally and with respect to the South Downs National Park's status as an International Dark Night Skies reserve; or - e. land contamination.